Célia

-Célia Regina Cruz, better known as Célia (September 8, 1947 – September 29, 2017), was a Brazilian singer.
+Célia Regina Cruz,(September 8, 1947 – September 29, 2017) known mononymously as Célia, was a Brazilian singer.

 Career

 Célia began her musical career on the TV show Um Instante, Maestro! in 1970, debuting her self-titled album, which was produced with Discos Continental.
 It featured songs from songwriters like Joyce, Lô Borges, Ivan Lins, Nelson Angelo, and Rogério Duprat.
 Her second album, released in 1972, which was also self-titled, featured songs written by Marcos Valle, Erasmo Carlos, and Tom Jobim.
 Both albums were arranged by Arthur Verocai.
 At this time, she appeared on his self-titled album on the track "Seriado".

 Célia performed in Italy, France, Brazil, and other countries in Latin America.
-At one point, Célia performed in Monaco for Prine Rainier III.
+At one point, Célia performed in Monaco for Prince Rainier III.
 She also hosted the TV show Qual é a Música? for some time.

 Célia's greatest success in Brazil was for her cover of "Onde Estão Os Tamborins?", or "Where Are The Tamborins?" in English, which was released as a single in 1975.
 She was also well known for her cover of "Adeus Batucada," or "Farewell Batucada" in English.

 Since album repressings by Mr Bongo and Warner Music and the sampling of her recording "David" in "Opaul" by rapper Freddie Dredd, Célia has seen a resurgence of popularity, particularly among younger generations.